olegkrivtsov/php-api-doc-maker/README.md

 # PHP API Documentation Maker

 This tool is an API documentation generator for any PHP library or framework consisting of Composer-compatible components.
-The tool scans the `composer.json` and `*.php` class files of each component you specify and produces a nice looking static HTML documentation which you host anywhere (even on GitHub pages).
+The tool scans the `composer.json` and `*.php` class files of each component you specify and produces a nice looking static HTML documentation which you can host anywhere (on a cheap hosting or even on GitHub pages).

 ## Background